-Here's a quick overview of each of these options:
+Here's a quick overview of each of these options is below:

-- Update my email address.
-This will provide a field where the person can change their current email address.
-This will not unsubscribe the person from anything. - I'm still involved and wish to receive all emails.
+- I'm still involved and wish to receive all emails.
 This doesn't unsubscribe them from anything.
-In fact, if they had previously unsubscribed, it would undo that preference. - I'm still involved but don't want to receive mass emails.
+In fact, if they had currently unsubscribed, it would undo that preference. - I'm still involved but don't want to receive mass emails.
 This will keep the email address active in the system but will remove them from receiving bulk emails. - I'm still involved but don't want to receive any emails.
-This will inactivate a person's email address inside Rock.
-You will still be able to see their address, but they will not receive any emails. - I am no longer involved.
+This will inactive a person's email address inside Rock.
+You will still be able to see their address but they will not receive any emails. - I'm no longer involved.
 This will inactivate the person's record in the database.
 They will be asked to select a reason and have the option of providing more information.